-- Don't bite back with your words - Refuse to chase or engage with the behaviour or engage in power play - Remember the first act of poor behaviour that triggered the outburst - Use choice if you can but not if it inflames the situation - Resist the urge to bring up past misdemeanours - Don't follow the child if he/she walks away, unless you have to because of clear and present safety concerns.
-The act of following can provoke and peak anger - Remember you are the adult focus on the outcome you want, not the argument - Ask questions and don't make accusations
+- Don't bite back with your words - Refuse to chase or engage with the behaviour or engage in power play - Remember the first act of poor behaviour that triggered the outburst. - Use choice if you can but not if it inflames the situation - Resist the urge to bring up past misdemeanours - Don't follow learners when they walk away, unless you have to because of clear and present safety concerns .
+The act of following can provoke and peak anger. - Remember you are the adult focus on the outcome you want, not the argument - Ask questions and don't make accusations

 - Focus on what is happening next.
-You can uncover what has just happened later - Whenever possible move the child to a safe space out of public view and the pressure of an audience - Shift into listening mode.
-This is not time for lengthy speeches, less will almost certainly be more
+You can uncover what has just happened later. - Whenever possible move the student to safe space out of public view and the pressure of an audience. - Shift into listening mode.
+This is not time for lengthy speeches, less will almost certainly be more.